dusanmitrovic98/AdvancedDataStructures/README.md

         certain properties.

 [ ] 21.
 Fenwick Trees (Binary Indexed Trees) | status: PENDING
+        A data structure used to efficiently compute and update prefix sums of an array.

 [ ] 22.
 Segment Trees | status: PENDING